-In this document we provide text for include an optional Serial Concatenated Convolutional Codes (SCCC) in G.dmt.
-The text proposed is a new point and an alternative to the Trellis Codes.
+In this document we provide text for include an optional Serial Concatenated Convolutional Codes (SCCC) in the T1.413 Issue2.
+The text proposed will be in a new point and will have a structure similar to the text of Trellis code version.